Hubs-Foundation/hubs-blender-files/creator-labs-files/CL-archive/ghost-to-md-output/2024-05-13-hubs-community-edition-how-to-deploy-on-digital-ocean.md

         #- --default-ssl-certificate=hcce/cert-hcce
 ```

-After you did this, please reapply the configurtion and wait a short period of time.
+After you did this, please reapply the configuration and wait a short period of time.
 This should solve the domain issue.

 ```
 > kubectl apply -f hcce.yaml